SECURE THE JOB YOU WANT & EXCEL

 Most new jobs are definitely going to favor those with a college degree or post-secondary technical education over those who have only graduated from high school.
 Similarly, jobs in the private sector are going to be more plentiful than those in the public sector as governments everywhere face increasing pressure to cut back.
 Also, there will be much more growth in jobs at export-driven companies than at most of those dependent on domestic markets.

-Many business magazines (such as Profit in Canada, Forbes and Fortune) annually publish an article on the 100 fastest growing companies in their country or region.
+Many business magazines (such as Forbes and Fortune) annually publish an article on the 100 fastest growing companies in their country or region.
 A number of business publications (such as the Financial Post in Canada, the London Sunday Times and Fortune) also annually have an article on the best 100 employers to work for.
 Do a search for “the 100 fastest growing companies” and “the 100 best employers” to obtain ideas on where you should look for a job.

 Most of the organizations listed in these surveys are entrepreneurial and tend to be part of the New Economy.
 It is always easier to get a job at a rapidly growing organization where talent is in short supply than at a stagnant or declining Old Economy company that may face having layoffs sooner than later.